 Toddlers and preschoolers both benefit from this step because squeezing the trigger of the squirt bottle helps strengthen the muscles in the hands.
 Hand strength is the first step in teaching 2 and 3 year olds the fine motor skills they need that will develop into writing skills.

-Allow the Background to Dry
+3. Allow to Dry

 Once your toddler has squirted water all over the tissue paper, give the entire paper a good smoosh with both hands.
 This is not a required step, but it is exactly what every one of my students naturally did, so there must be some benefit to it, right?